 Among the AIA’s many publications are the award-winning ARCHAEOLOGY magazine, each issue of which is enjoyed by more than 750,000 people; the American Journal of Archaeology, the leading scholarly publication for professionals working in the classical world; and a newsletter that goes out to our Society-level Members.
 Through these publications, the AIA reaches millions of people annually.

-A regular feature in ARCHAEOLOGY magazine, DISPATCHES highlights AIA initiatives and programs, including site preservation, lectures, and special events like the Gala.
+A regular feature in ARCHAEOLOGY magazine, DISPATCHES highlights AIA initiatives and programs, including site preservation, lectures, and special events like the Spring Benefit Evening.

 The AIA works with its various committees and Members to advocate for the preservation of sites, ethical practices, and professional standards through letter-writing campaigns, by participating in political discussion, and by increasing awareness of the issues affecting archaeological sites and remains.